FBraman/brewer/whiteboard_to.md

 				-steps table,
-					-process join table, has step_id, recipe_id and notes columns, -nothing left to do but style style style (ok, not really, but I do need to do it) -background image, too much white space, font choice, color scheme, -like to haves, reviews, parallax scroll w/recipe on left and reviews on right,
+					-process join table, has step_id, recipe_id and notes columns, -nothing left to do but style style style (ok, not really, but I do need to do it) -background image, too much white space, font choice, color scheme, smaller font (can be %?) for edit and remove ingredient links), -like to haves, reviews, parallax scroll w/recipe on left and reviews on right, image/link on bottom center of page, visually anchor, recipe summary, ing, metrics with simple text for parallax scroll through reviews

 			-